Ideal class group of an extension of rings and Picard group: Introduction

-But to be completely sure, we then asked Pierre Deligne whether this conjecture was true or not.
-But later Deligne, quite surprisingly, answered that the conjecture was correct and sent us a geometrical proof of it.
+This result had an exciting story for us.
+Indeed, at first we formulated this theorem merely as a conjecture.
+Next, we asked Pierre Deligne whether this conjecture was true or not.
+Then, he answered that the conjecture was correct and sent us a geometrical proof of it.
 However, his very sketchy proof was too difficult for us to understand and was based entirely on modern algebraic geometry.
 In fact, his proof was based on the following two main ideas.
 The first idea was that line bundles (projective modules everywhere of rank one) are classified by $\mathbb{G}_{\mathrm{m}}$-torsors (principal homogeneous spaces).
 The second idea was that the universal way to vanish (trivialize) a torsor under a group scheme is to base change by this same torsor.

-Then, using the algebraic interpretations of these geometric ideas, we (the author and Hochster) were able to transform Deligne's proof into a purely algebraic proof.
-In fact, from the algebraic point of view, one of the key ideas of the proof is that the push-out of every line bundle is vanished (trivialized) by its own torsor algebra.
-For any line bundle $L\in\Pic(A)$, we call the $\mathbb{Z}$-graded commutative ring $\bigoplus\limits_{n\in\mathbb{Z}}L^{\otimes n}$ the torsor algebra of $L$ (this algebra plays an important role in our proof).
-The second main idea is that, by taking the tensor products of the torsor algebras vanishing each of the line bundles, one can vanish all them together (then repeat this process to vanish the new line bundles which could have appeared).
+Then, using the algebraic interpretations of these geometric ideas, we (with the collaboration of Melvin Hochster) were able to transform Deligne's proof into a purely algebraic proof.
+In fact, from the algebraic point of view, one of the key ideas of the proof is that the push-out of every line bundle $L\in\Pic(A)$ is vanished (trivialized) by its own torsor algebra $\bigoplus\limits_{n\in\mathbb{Z}}L^{\otimes n}$ which is a $\mathbb{Z}$-graded commutative ring.
+However, instead of this torsor algebra, we found a much simpler algebra for vanishing the line bundle $L$ (see the proof of theorem).
+The second main idea is that, by taking the tensor products of the algebras vanishing each of the line bundles, one can vanish all them together (then repeat this process to vanish the new line bundles which could have appeared).
 The final idea of the proof is that the Picard group commutes with direct limits.

+Next, in Theorem \ref{key lemma 2 Pic}, we prove that the Picard group of the direct product of an (infinite) family of rings can be canonically embedded in the direct product of the Picard groups of the factor rings.
+In particular, the Picard group of the direct product of an arbitrary family of rings is trivial if and only if the Picard group of each factor ring is trivial.
+As an application, a weak version of the above theorem is easily deduced which states that every commutative ring has a ring extension whose Picard group is trivial.

 In Theorem \ref{lemma toofan 20}, we prove another important result which asserts that for a given extension of rings $A\subseteq B$, if $A$ has finitely many maximal ideals then every invertible ideal of this extension is principal.
-Then some applications of the above theorems are given.